Akkadu/Akkadu_Streaming_Integration/README.md

 **This can only be installed with proper npm permission, we have provided you with a token in .npmrc**

+As you can see in the main.ejs file we are passing a configuration into the streamer.
+For the scope of this test you can continue to use the same roomName and the login details provided in the previous step

 ```
 import Akkadu from '@akkadu/akkadu-rtc'

 async function initAkkadu() {

-  // for the scope of this test configuration is hard coded, in the future your would pass configuration here
-  // based upon data you would request from our API
+  const config = {
+    roomName:'rwbb'
+  }
-  const akkaduRTC = new Akkadu()
+  const akkaduRTC = new Akkadu(config)
   // Importing of sub-modules is dynamic and depends on the environment.
 Since we only want to load the things we need
   // this initialization async
   streamer = await akkaduRTC.init()